 Wash your hands frequently

 - Wash your hands frequently with soap and water for at least 20 seconds.
 Do this as often as possible, including before eating or preparing food and after using the bathroom or changing diapers.

 - Use alcohol-based hand sanitizer if soap and water are not available.
 Always keep a bottle with you when you travel.

 - Travellers visiting areas with limited access to clean water, who do not follow proper hand hygiene precautions, or eat raw or poorly cooked food are at higher risk for cholera.
 Higher risk travellers, such as aid or humanitarian workers or those that must travel to high risk areas, may benefit from vaccination and should consult with a health care provider to discuss this option.

 If you develop severe diarrhea and/or vomiting while travelling or after you return to Canada

 - Seek medical attention immediately.

 - Drink fluids and use oral rehydration salts to prevent dehydration.

 - Infants, young children and the elderly and those with underlying health conditions are at greatest risk of dehydration.

-- Tell a flight attendant or the border services officer if you are ill while returning to Canada.
-They will notify a quarantine officer who can assess the symptoms and refer you for medical care.
+- Tell a flight attendant or the border services officer if you are ill as you enter the country.
+They will notify a quarantine officer who can assess your symptoms.